insharahmani/Restaurant/README.md

 ## Project Summary

-This project simulates one month of restaurant order data and transforms it into an analytics-rich, business-friendly dashboard.
+This project simulates two month of restaurant order data and transforms it into an analytics-rich, business-friendly dashboard.
 It is designed to help restaurant owners and analysts monitor key performance indicators and make data-driven decisions.

 ---